 The country has a high infant mortality rate at 61 per 1,000 live births, and an under-five mortality rate of 94 per 1,000 live births (World Health Organisation 2015 Data).

-Health Care South Sudan is striving to support access to clean, well–equipped healthcare enabling people and families to have a better chance for their future.
+Health Care South Sudan is striving to support access to primary health care, enabling people and families to have a better chance for their future.